kikuchiyo/device_connection_en/edge/managing_template.md

 A device template can be created mainly in two ways:
 - Created from scratch.
-- Created and later modified based on an existing device template.
+- Created and modified based on an existing device template.
 You can choose this method when the scenario requires a device template that is similar to an existing one.
 By copying an existing template and slightly modifying to obtain a new template, in order to reduce your workload.

-### Procedure of creating a device template from scratch:
+## Creating a Device Template from Scratch

 You can create a device template from scratch in the following approach: